The Retail Podcast by Vue.ai: Leaders in Retail | Ashwini Asokan & Julia Dietmar28 min readReading Time: 19 minutes

-Welcome to The Vue Podcast: our FIRST ever podcast series on Leaders in Retail.
-There’s SO much going on in retail right now.
+Welcome to The Retail Podcast by Vue.ai: our first ever podcast series on Leaders in Retail.
+There’s so much going on in retail right now.
 Consumption patterns of shoppers are evolving so fast that brands need to be agile to be successful.
 The retail value chain involves a series of changemakers coming together to enable businesses to sell their products to customers.
 But who’s responsible for designing these retail experiences?
 We’re bringing you the answer.
 Listen to the The Retail Podcast by Vue.ai.

 So what’s really going on with retail?
 Is Amazon eating retail?
 Is it because e-commerce has blown up and 60% of global e-commerce unicorns are from China?
 Have consumption patterns of shoppers evolved so much that brands can’t keep up?
 The success of startups like Casper, Bonobos and Warby Parker has really forced physical store retailers to offer similar deals and convenience online.